 Brightwork publishes information that is often not complementary to SAP.
 If an entity publishes positive information about SAP, it will typically pass without commentary even if it is false (as it usually is).
 However, if the information is negative or just not in line with SAP’s marketing’s take on SAP, then questions are often surfaced (by those that work for SAP or benefit from SAP) as to a nefarious alternative motive.

 - Is Oracle a paid employee?

 Shaun never worked for SAP.
 Shaun has been working in SAP as a consultant since 1997 and for roughly 1/2 that time as an independent consultant.
-This is a primary way that Brightwork’s research is different from virtually any other IT analyst — that is Shaun Snapp has first had experience turning the wrenches of SAP.
-Brightwork began as SCM Focus, which was entirely a website around the technical configuration of SAP.
+This is a primary way that Brightwork’s research is different from virtually any other IT analyst — that is, Shaun Snapp has first had experience turning the wrenches of SAP.
+Brightwork began as Brightwork Research & Analysis, which was entirely a website around the technical configuration of SAP.
 We change our name when our research extended into SAP overall — offering the most honest coverage of areas ranging from HANA and S/4HANA to indirect access.
 It was the observation of the chasm between SAP projects’ reality and the SAP marketing presentation that motivated producing publicly consumed independent research.